‘We found him’: Budweiser tracks down Chiefs fan who sacrificed beers for Eric Fisher celebration

-KANSAS CITY, Mo.
-(TMW)— Budweiser said they have “something special” for the Chiefs fan who was sitting front row Sunday and sacrificed his beers for a very special touchdown celebration.
+KANSAS CITY, Mo. — Budweiser said they have “something special” for the Chiefs fan who was sitting front row Sunday and sacrificed his beers for a very special touchdown celebration.

 The celebration happened early in the fourth quarter after quarterback Patrick Mahomes threw the ball to tight end Blake Bell to boost the score to 47- 31.
 This was Bell’s first touchdown of the season.